Review of the National Army Museum London for Little Kids

 London has so many great family-friendly museums.
-Since moving here 6 months ago, we’ve been on a mission to try them all out.
-One that we’d never heard of is the National Army Museum London and it was surprisingly great for little kids.
+One that we’d never heard of before moving here, is the National Army Museum in London, and it was surprisingly great for little kids!
+Who knew there was a soft play in Chelsea?
+I didn’t!

-For reference, my boys were 4.5 years old and 16 months at the time of our first visit here.
+For reference, my boys were 4.5 years old and 16 months at the time of our first visit here and we have been a few times since!

 THE BEST ONE DAY IN LONDON ITINERARY